dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/rc2-rtm-upgrade.md

 }
 ```

+> [!NOTE]
+> As of version 1.0 RTM, the [.NET Core SDK](https://www.microsoft.com/net/download/core) no longer supports `project.json` or developing .NET Core applications using Visual Studio 2015.
+We recommend you [migrate from project.json to csproj](https://docs.microsoft.com/dotnet/articles/core/migration/).
+If you are using Visual Studio, we recommend you upgrade to [Visual Studio 2017](https://www.visualstudio.com/downloads/).

 ## UWP: Add binding redirects

 Attempting to run EF commands on Universal Windows Platform (UWP) projects results in the following error: